Paris councillors back plan for first new skyscraper in 40 years

 The last major skyscraper built within the city proper was the 59-floor, 210-metre Montparnasse building in southern Paris opened in 1973.
 Since then, most skyscrapers have been concentrated in the La Defense business district in the western outskirts.

-The “Tour Triangle” will be on the city’s southwestern fringe in the Porte de Versailles neighborhood, alongside vast convention halls.
+The “Tour Triangle” will be on the city’s southwestern fringe in the Porte de Versailles neighbourhood, alongside vast convention halls.